 I think the closest we can get to that ideal, is for people to be able to individually select others to vote for them on whatever matters they believe the others to be experts on.
 For example, I want my friend Frank to vote on matters of foreign policy, because I know he likes to read about that stuff and he's a great guy and I like his value system.
 So I delegate my foreign policy voting to Frank.
 Foreign policy is a hobby for Frank.
 Frank delegates his foreign policy voting to someone he holds in high esteem on the matter.
 Every once in a while, Frank and I can override the delegation and vote for ourselves, if we disagree with our delegates.

-Software exists to enable more direct involvement in government, where one can choose to vote individually, or vote on behalf of friends that confide in your decision, as a delegate.
+Software exists to enable more direct involvement in government, where one can choose to vote individually, or vote on behalf of friends that confides in your decision, as a delegate.
 Current options include LiquidFeedback, GetOpinionated, and DemocracyOS.